 - Daily assessment of learning – informal/formal methods, techniques, products/assignments

 - Evidence of Problem Solving and Critical Thinking

-We offer an extensive Advanced Placement program and use vertical and horizontal planning to ensure that benchmarks and goals are progressive; expectations and rigor are aligned across disciplines and grades levels.
+We offer an extensive Advanced Placement program and use vertical and horizontal planning to ensure that benchmarks and goals are progressive; expectations and rigor are aligned across disciplines and grade levels.

 Technology is used regularly in instruction.
-Courses in computer science range from our middle school students learning to code, build website and video games to our Advanced Placement Computer Science course were students partner with professionals in the field to learn the latest.
+Courses in computer science range from our middle school students learning to code, build a website, and video games to our Advanced Placement Computer Science course where students partner with professionals in the field to learn the most current developments.

-To balance the academic rigor , we have growing Visual and Performing Arts and sports programs and a myriad of clubs.
-To create a learning environment that nurtures the whole student we use Mindfulness, Restorative Justice Circle Practice, and Social Emotional Learning.
+To balance academic rigor, we have growing Visual and Performing Arts and sports programs, in addition to a myriad of clubs and elective courses.
+To create a learning environment that nurtures the whole student and supports mental/social-emotional well-being, we use Mindfulness, Restorative Justice Circle Practice, and Social-Emotional Learning.